arnimpdm/Routing-competition/README.md

 ## Please open "The way to b3-r7-r4nd7.ipynb"

-## Update: There seems to be a problem with the rendering, please open the notebook here:
+## Update: There seems to be (sometimes) a problem with the rendering of the ipynb file, please open the notebook here:

 https://nbviewer.jupyter.org/github/arnimpdm/Routing-competition/blob/master/The%20way%20to%20b3-r7-r4nd7.ipynb?flush_cache=true